rexresearch

 alien fiends will let some distant egghead with a souped-up

-human capacity to rationalize around Persinger's theory is far
+the human capacity to rationalize around Persinger's theory is

-greater than all the replicated studies science could produce.
-The
+far greater than all the replicated studies science could

-real tradition Persinger falls into is that of trying to explain
+produce.
+The real tradition Persinger falls into is that of

-a bit of squelchy feedback in the temporal lobes.
-But that's such
+than a bit of squelchy feedback in the temporal lobes.
+But

 But Persinger's ideas are harder to shake off than that.
 When I